ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ```

 The default option is `right`.

-You can also customize the text displayed in the logo's label:
+You can also customize the text displayed on the logo's label:

 ```json
 config.ui.poweredBy.label: 'Created with'